alphagov/govuk-frontend/docs/installation/installing-with-npm.md

 npm install govuk-frontend --save
 ```

-When the installation finishes, the `govuk-frontend` package will be inside your `node_modules` folder.
+When the installation finishes, the `govuk-frontend` package will be in your `node_modules` folder.

 You should now get started by [getting the CSS, assets and JavaScript working](/docs/installation/get-started.md) with one GOV.UK Frontend component.